Quantum-Classical Dynamical Brackets: Derivation from the partial classical limit

-A $\star$-product is a ``deformation'' of the commutative, bilinear and associative point-wise product (ordinary multiplication) of functions, with $i\hbar$ as a deformation parameter.
+A $\star$-product is a ``deformation'' of the commutative, bilinear, and associative pointwise product (ordinary multiplication) of functions, with $i\hbar$ as a deformation parameter.
 These deformations should obey the general classical correspondence relations

 where $\mathcal{G}_n$ are noncommutative binary operations (products) and $\mathcal{P}$ is the Poisson bracket.
 Following the nonuniqueness of the operator-to-function map (\ref{eq:map}), the deformation is not unique.
 Since all $\star$-products have their zeroth term as defined above, the particular form of the (generally noncommutative) $\hbar$-dependent terms will reflect the difference between $\star$-products.